arbonap/pokemon-rails-react/README.md

 - In Development: `bundle exec rails console`

 ## Why did I choose to complete this exercise using Ruby on Rails, and React?
 - I used Rails for the backend because as a framework, it provides a standard MVC structure that keeps my app logic organized.
 There is tradition in how a Rails app folder hierarchy is structured, which gives developers new to a project some guidance.
-Furthermore, there are many popular, well-maintained 3rd party gems.
-Also, there is a large emphasis on testing and test automation in the Ruby community; this helps produce high-quality, dependable code.
-I feel like Ruby can be a very succinct language, and has many useful methods such as `.flatten` that other languages may not include into their standard library.
-Lastly, I used Rails because I know that Indiegogo is a Rails shop.
+  - Furthermore, there are many popular, well-maintained 3rd party gems.
+  - Also, there is a large emphasis on testing and test automation in the Ruby community; this helps produce high-quality, dependable code.
+  - I feel like Ruby can be a very succinct language, and has many useful methods such as `.flatten` that other languages may not include into their standard library.
+  - Lastly, I used Rails because I know that Indiegogo is a Rails shop.
 - I utilized React to replace my Rails views.
-I did this because, in my experience, it feels like standard Rails views (such as `.erb` and `.haml` files) are falling out of fashion.
+I primarily did this because, in my experience, it feels like standard Rails views (such as `.erb` and `.haml` files) are falling out of fashion.
+  - Some pros of React include:
+    - reusability of components.
+    - React will handle all UI updates automatically when data changes.
+    - Ease of debugging. there's a reactJS chrome extension that allows you to inspect the DOM to figure out which component is rendering a particular piece of UI.

 ## Voilá! 🍒